S&P lowers France rating on reform doubts, market unfazed

 France's CAC 40 stock index was underperforming peers in afternoon trade.
 The index traded 0.67 percent lower at 4252.00 by 1527 GMT. .FCHI

-Hollande's government has enacted a modest reform to add flexibility to the labour market and a review of its generous pension system, aimed at narrowing funding shortfalls.
+Hollande's government has enacted a modest reform to add flexibility to the labor market and a review of its generous pension system, aimed at narrowing funding shortfalls.

 But the latter in particular was less than expected by the European Commission, which urged Paris this year to make structural reforms in return for giving it an extra two years to bring its public deficit within EU targets.